DevExpress-Examples/how-to-load-and-upload-images-from-and-to-azure-blob-storage/Readme.md

 # How to load and upload images from/to Azure Blob Storage

-This example illustrates how to load SVG images from [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and upload local images there back.
+This example illustrates how to load SVG images from [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and upload local images to it.

 To get started, you need to install the [Azure.Storage.Blobs](https://www.nuget.org/packages/Azure.Storage.Blobs) NuGet package and follow the steps from the [Quickstart: Azure Blob storage client library v12 for .NET](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-dotnet#download-blobs) Microsoft topic.